A FESTIVAL FOR EVERYONE

 Composers are invited to submit music that is accessible, and melodic.
 The best works are carefully chosen from those submitted and are performed by our large International Festival Orchestra, as well as several ensembles, numerous professional solo instrumentalists and singers.

-In 2018 we have a focus on encouraging younger audiences.
-With this in mind we have programmed a family concert with dance on Sunday 23rd September, are encouraging young musicians to take part by being part of the Festival Orchestra, as soloists and by performing their compositions throughout the festival.
-In addition we are offering free tickets to all of our concerts for under 18s.
-We believe passionately in the importance of bringing exciting, live, high quality classical music to a wider audience.
+In 2018 we focused on encouraging younger audiences.
+We programmed a family concert with dance, encouraged young musicians to take part by being part of the Festival Orchestra, as soloists and by performing their compositions throughout the festival.
+In addition, we offered free tickets to all of our concerts for under 18s.
+We believe passionately in the importance of bringing exciting, live, high-quality classical music to a wider audience.

-We have an important and established link with Japan and composer Nobuya Monta, we will be premiering his first ballet 'The Crane's Wife' a specially commissioned work, based on a traditional Japanese fairy tale.
-Mr Monta together with Choreographer Mayu Uesugi, 5 dancers and approximately 15 professional musicians will travel from Japan to be part of this truly International Festival.
+We have an important and established link with Japan and composer Nobuya Monta, we performed his first ballet 'The Crane's Wife' a specially commissioned work, based on a traditional Japanese fairy tale.
+Mr Monta together with Choreographer Mayu Uesugi, 5 dancers and approximately 15 professional musicians travelled from Japan to be part of this truly International Festival.